michaelnozbe/iPadOnly.com/_book/intro.md

 ---
 part: intro
-title: Introduction
+title: "A new device"
-subtitle: When Steve Jobs announced the iPad...
+subtitle: When Steve Jobs announced the iPad, he wanted it to be better than a smartphone or a laptop at some key tasks...
 ---

 * TOC (optional)